radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 Figure 30: Graphapi Schema File

->[!note] If you are using Azure AD B2C, use the graphapib2c.orx file instead of the graphapi.orx file.
+>[!note] If you are using Entra ID B2C, use the graphapib2c.orx file instead of the graphapi.orx file.

 #### Working with Extension Attributes

-To work with extension attributes in Azure objects, add the attribute name to the applicable object in the schema file (graphapi.orx or mgraph.orx based on the Azure AD API you are using).
-For example, if the extension attribute in Azure AD was: extension_0fe2bf0f259e4b2b8eee56ec9365117c_skypeId add an attribute named “extension_0fe2bf0f259e4b2b8eee56ec9365117c_skypeId” that has a virtual name/alias of “skypeId” to the object.
+To work with extension attributes in Azure objects, add the attribute name to the applicable object in the schema file (graphapi.orx or mgraph.orx based on the Entra ID API you are using).
+For example, if the extension attribute in Entra ID was: extension_0fe2bf0f259e4b2b8eee56ec9365117c_skypeId add an attribute named “extension_0fe2bf0f259e4b2b8eee56ec9365117c_skypeId” that has a virtual name/alias of “skypeId” to the object.
 Notice that the extension attribute name is comprised of your application ID.
 If you don’t know the application ID, you can go to https://graphexplorer.azurewebsites.net.
 Click the login link at the top-right corner, and sign in using the credentials for an administrator account in your organization’s directory.
 After you have signed in, click the URL in the resource text box (next to the GET button) and select the URL that ends in applications/ then click GET or click the enter key.
 Find the desired application entry from the results, and then copy its appId value, such as the following: "appId": "41ebd369-484d-4088-bab5-c9077f9e13a7"

 ![An image showing ](Media/Image8.31.jpg)